Page 4 - Minor Tests and Conclusion

 Active power correction is important to correct AC load line loss.
 In AC power, there are three components to it, as there is a phase difference between current and voltage.
 This makes up the power triangle, which consists of the following: Average usable power (P, measured in watts), reactive power (Q, denoted as VA-R), and total power (S, written as VA).
 While they all have the same physical units, it is not the same thing as aforementioned.
 What we want is the average usable power with as little wasted reactive power as possible.
 The total power provided over the AC line is the magnitude of the two combined (sqrt(P^2+Q^2)).
 Power factor can then be easily calculated by P divided by S. The ideal value is 1.00, and this is where active PFC comes in.
 The FSP Hydro PTM X Pro 1000W has active PFC, and the power factor will approach 0.99 with a nominal load.

 The FSP Hydro PTM X Pro 1000W is a silent to quiet power supply, depending on the amount of power being drawn.
 Under idle level loads, or less than approximately 30%, the Hydro PTM X Pro 1000W is inaudible because the fan can be shut off completely in Eco Mode.
-Under moderate to high loads, which is above 30%, the Hydro PTM X Pro 1000W's fan curve is pretty aggressive, so while it is reasonably low noise to start, it is not exactly quiet as it ramps up.
+Under moderate loads above 30%, the Hydro PTM X Pro 1000W is reasonably low noise until about 70%, which then ramps up rapidly and becomes quite audible.
 Personally, I found the Protechnic Electric MGA12012XF-O25 to be reasonably smooth, but will become audible at high speed.
 While this is very subjective, I am quite a picky person on noise.
 On a scale from 0 to 10 where 0 is silent and 10 is the loudest, I would rate the FSP Hydro PTM X Pro 1000W to be at 0.0/10 when the fan is off, because, well, the fan is off.
-Above that, I would peg it at 3.0/10 acoustically under moderate loads.
+Above that, I would peg it at 2.0/10 acoustically under moderate loads.
 This PSU is not Cybenetics LAMBDA rated for noise.
-If you are a silent PC enthusiast, the FSP Hydro PTM X Pro 1000W will fit the bill for loads below 300W, but when the fan kicks in, the profile is pretty aggressive, and you will be able to hear it.
+If you are a silent PC enthusiast, the FSP Hydro PTM X Pro 1000W is a respectable choice.

 FSP provided this product to APH Networks for the purpose of evaluation.